 The best wallets and purses are those that can be zipped or closed shut.
 Try not to use bags that others can easily see or reach into, and keep bags close to your body with a tight grip at all times.
 Do not leave wallets or purses in the car, or if you must, do not leave them exposed or in an obvious place.

 5. Photocopy the contents of your wallet

 Photocopy the details embedded on your credit cards, ID cards, and all other personal documents you keep in your wallet.
 Also, keep records of phone numbers to contact in case you need to close accounts or order replacement items.

-Check your bank account statements regularly to make sure that your accounts have no unauthorized charges
+6. Check bank account statements regularly to make sure accounts have no unauthorized charges

 If your account does have unauthorized transactions, contact your banking institution immediately.

 7. Unsubscribe from promotional lists such as junk mail and pre-approved credit card lists

 This added clutter doesn’t do you good, and you at risk of ID theft if a stranger gets their hands on your pre-approved cards.